Slamy/Wiki_MiSTer/Using-MiSTer.md

 ***

 You'll want to start copying appropriate file backups of your cartridges - i.e. roms to the appropriate locations.
 I usually stick my Console or Computer roms in a folder called roms under the root folder, then sort by name under there.

-eg
+eg;

 `/roms/Megadrive/...`
 `/roms/SNES/...`
 `/roms/NES/...`
 `etc`

-Arcade roms, Computer BIOS and Core system rom's will need to be put elsewhere in a folder called bootrom
+Arcade roms, Computer BIOS and Core system rom's will need to be put elsewhere in a folder called bootrom.

 `/bootrom/ [ BIOS / Arcade Roms / Core roms go here ] `
 ***

 # Important Folders or files - what goes where!
 Note - If the folders or files don't exist make them!